shaneawilson/osticket-prereqs/README.md

 </p>
 <p>OsTicketing System now installed.
 Setting up admin account to be able to create and run tickets.
+When the admin account is fully operable we will have the ability to assemble teams, assign individuals to specfic departments with certain accessibility levels, and assign any incoming tickets to the proper department.
 </p>

 ![image](https://github.com/shaneawilson/osticket-prereqs/assets/148294831/7252c6d3-d22c-4eb7-aa4b-6ca804263162)